nyu-devops/lab-docker/README.md

 This lab is an example of how to create a Python / Flask / Redis app using Docker on Bluemix

 ## Setting up your Development Environment
-You must either install Docker and the Cloud Foundry CLI and IBM Container plug-in locally on your computer or use the Vagrant image that is included in this repo.
+You must either install Docker and the Bluemix Cloud Foundry CLI and IBM Container plug-in locally on your computer or use the Vagrant image that is included in this repo.
 We highly recommend just using Vegrant and VirtualBox.

 We use Vagrant, VirtualBox, and Docker for virtualizing our development environment.
 Vagrant is technology that allows you to quickly provision and configure Linux virtual machines on your computer.
 VirtualBox is a hypervisor like VMware Fusion that hosts virtual machines.
 Docker is technology that will run multiple containers within a single Linux host machine.
 Together they make a powerful development environment that mimics multiple servers in a production environment.